binci/binci/README.md

 ## Development

-To run tests, fork & clone the reposity then run `npm install && npm test`.
+To run tests, fork & clone the repository then run `npm install && npm test`.

 To run end-to-end tests run `npm run e2e`.
 This works by fully emulating a run inside the `/test/project` directory and executing `/test/system/run.js` with the `/test/system/tests.json` definitions file.